 So, you are riding your bike through Vietnam and having the time of your life on this epic journey.
 Along the way you have been greeted with smiles, waves off Police and generally been treated well.
-Now you come to Mui Ne to take a break by the sea, explore the huge sand dunes and maybe even do some sandboarding down the side of them…but what’s this, you are being pulled over and suddenly you’re expected to hand over a bride for not having a Vietnamese license!
+Now you come to Mui Ne to take a break by the sea, explore the huge sand dunes and maybe even do some sandboarding down the side of them…but what’s this, you are being pulled over and suddenly you’re expected to hand over a bribe for not having a Vietnamese license!
 Welcome to Mui Ne, where the crooked cops see your western bike riding behind as a money ticket!
 Well here’s how to avoid the Mui Ne corrupt police scam!

 What’s going on in Mui Ne?

 Well, I’ve not totally got the full story on exactly why the police here appear to have this whole racket going whilst literally no other area, city or town bother to do this.
 I mean, if they can do it here and get away with it what’s to stop other police join in the game and make some extra money on the side!
 Some of the stories I have been told about why this came about here relate to the large number of Russian tourists in this area.
 Like Benidorm in Spain which at this point is more like a British camp for the drunk and disorderly, Mui Ne has been pretty much taken over by Russian tourists.
 In truth we didn’t like it much here but it makes a convenient stopping off point and the coastal roads are rather lovely to ride along, but prepare to enter a Russian twilight zone for a few days!